Hiking Dog Mountain Trail: Everything you need to know

 #10 Trail Netiquette

-As on every trail, please be respectful of nature and other visitors.
+Like on every trail, please be respectful of nature and other visitors.
 Do not pick flowers or trample on them so that future hikers can appreciate the beauty.
-Just follow the leave-no-trace principles.
+Please follow the Leave No-Trace principles.

 Dog Mountain is overgrown with yellow wildflowers in spring